-The Gambia as well as such other functions for the development of The Gambia as provided in this Constitution.
-187. The principal functions of the Armed Forces (1)Functions are to preserve and defend the sovereignty and (a) territorial integrity of The Gambia; (b) to aid the civil authorities, at their in emergencies and in cases of request, natural disasters; to engage, at the request of the civil authorities, in productive activities, such as (C) agriculture, engineering, health and education for the development of The Gambia.
-1 . . . t (2)It shall be the aim of the Government and the Armed Forces to maintain harmony and to foster understanding between the Armed Forces and the civilian population, and to that end '-(a) the National Youth Service shall be organised with the co-operation and assistance of the Armed Forces; (b) the Armed Forces shall establish training programmes for their members at all levels to equip them with skills and trades, and a programme of secondment to civilian occupations, so as to enable members of the Forces to return, after their service, to a full and productive civilian life, there shall be established an army reserve. (c) (3) It shall be the duty of the members of The Gambia Armed Forces to respect the fundamental rights and freedoms of other persons.
-Subject to the authority and directions of the 188.
-(1)Control of the President and of the Armed Forces Council, the Chief of Defence Staff shall be responsible for the operational control and/administration of the Armed Forces.
-Armed Forces (2)Without prejudice to his or her general power and authority as commander-in-chief, the give a directions with respect to the operational use of the Commander's forces in The Gambia for the purposes of maintaining and securing public safety and public order, and the Force Commander shall comply with those directions.
+- 1. The principal functions of the Armed Forces are - a. to preserve and defend the sovereignty and territorial integrity of The Gambia; - b. to aid the civil authorities, at their request, in emergencies and in cases of natural disasters; - c. to engage, at the request of the civil authorities, in productive activities, such as agriculture, engineering, health and education for the development of The Gambia. - 2.
+It shall be the aim of the Government and the Armed Forces to maintain harmony and to foster understanding between the Armed Forces and the civilian population, and to that end - a. the National Youth Service shall be organised with the co-operation and assistance of the Armed Forces; - b. the Armed Forces shall establish training programmes for their members at all levels to equip them with skills and trades, and a programme of secondment to civilian occupations, so as to enable members of the Forces to return, after their service to a full and productive civilian life, - c. there shall be established an army reserve. - 3.
+It shall be the duty of the members of The Gambia Armed Forces to respect the fundamental rights and freedoms of other persons.

+188. Control of the Armed Forces

+- 1. Subject to the authority and directions of the President and of the Armed Forces Council, the Chief of Defence Staff shall be responsible for the operational control and administration of the Armed Forces. - 2.
+Without prejudice to his or her general power and authority as commander-in-chief, the President may give a Force Commander directions with respect to the operational use of the Commander's forces in The Gambia for the purposes of maintaining and securing public safety and public order, and the Force Commander shall comply with those directions. - 3.
+In the exercise of his or her powers as commander-in-chief, the President shall, whenever practicable, consult the National Security Council. - 4.
+The President shall not deploy any troops outside The Gambia without the approval of the National Assembly.